 If your child has struggled in traditional school and/or has a particular interest in the arts, a performing arts school could be a great fit.
 This type of struggle was a big driver for our founder and Executive Director, Allison Barberi, to create our homeschool-based performing arts school.
 She faced similar challenges with her kids, who are now professional actors, dancers, and performing artists.

-We serve students ages 10-18 with one- to four-year programs in four uniquely focused conservatories – acting, dance, music, and comparative arts – and strive to help your children succeed in what they love to do, even if its multiple art forms.
+We serve students ages 10-18 with one- to four-year programs in four uniquely focused conservatories – acting, dance, music, and comparative arts – and strive to help your children succeed in what they love to do, even if it’s multiple art forms.

 Download the Academy Guide to learn more.